 Start you day with a visit to the Scottish National Gallery, located on The Mound beneath Edinburgh Castle.
 The best part about this museum (other than the great artwork)?
 It's free to visit.

 Lastly, walk through the New Town on foot to visit one of my favorite spots in Edinburgh: Dean Village.
 This little neighborhood is characterized by colorful historical houses and the Water of Leith running through it.
-It's a great place for a walk – but beware that you'll fell like you stepped back in time here!
+It's a great place for a walk – but beware that you'll feel like you've stepped back in time here!

 To find Dean Village, take Bell's Brae down beneath the Dean Bridge, only about a 10- or 15-minute walk from Princes Street.

-I'm dubbing your third day in Edinburgh “History Day,” because that's what all my suggestions seem to focus around.
+I'm dubbing your third day in Edinburgh “History Day,” because that's what all my suggestions for today seem to focus around.

 Start your day with another museum: the National Museum of Scotland.
 This museum is dedicated to the history of (you guessed it) Scotland, but has exhibits covering things like art, design, world cultures, and even dinosaurs, too.
 And, like with most museums in the UK, this one is also free.

 Speaking of authors, did you know that Scotland (and Edinburgh more specifically) has produced a great number of writers and poets?
-Find out for yourself by going on a unique literary pub tour, which will have you tracing the city's literary history by visiting places frequented by the likes of Robert Burns and Sir Walter Scott.
+Find out for yourself by going on a unique , which will have you tracing the city's literary history by visiting places frequented by the likes of Robert Burns and Sir Walter Scott.

 (Or, how about of the city?)